2 Girls, no running water, a tent, and some lighter fluid … at the end of the day being brave is just about making a big fat mess.

 Night #3 at 12:40 am = Our second rock-bottom.

-Our redneck neighbors were playing dance music for the sixth straight hour that can only be described as “gay rave music circa 2001”.
-I wonder if they were aware.
+Our redneck neighbors were playing dance music for the sixth straight hour that can only be described as “ecstasy rave music circa 2001”.
 Meanwhile this zen hum was pierced every seven minutes or so by my daughter shrieking, “Maaaaaaammmmmaaaaa!
 My ‘gina hurts!”
 Since we had no bug spray, back on Night #1 she’d been the unfortunate victim of a crotch attack by a swarm of bitchy mosquitos.

 Yep, those moments sure tipped the scale away from the “fearless” side and deep into the “foolish” side.